We use cookies to provide you with a better experience. Learn more in our Privacy Policy.

 What will we do if we find modern slavery?

 To date, we have not found, or been made aware of, any slavery or human trafficking incidents in our business or supply chain.
-However, key persons in management, are responsible for high-lighting any concerns or cases to the HR team.
+However, key persons in management, are responsible for highlighting any concerns or cases to the HR team.
 We will fully investigate any issue, and act promptly to engage the appropriate UK authorities.
-In March 2023 HR representatives will attend the Grower Seasonal Workers' Roadshow which is a joint effort between the members of the Food Network for Ethical Trading (FNET) the Association of Labour Providers, and Stronger Together.

 Lee Port